 I moved in January 2020 to Saskatoon from British Columbia where I worked for two years as a child and youth mental health clinician for Nisga’a Lisims Child and Family Services and Ki-Low-Na Friendship Society.
 Prior to that, I had a private practice in Regina for four years where I provided individual and group counselling as well as parent/child dyad therapy.
 In addition to private individual referrals, here are some of the organizations in Regina I had the pleasure to work with:

-- Canadian Mental Health Association Members Club – ongoing weekly open studio (outreach)
+- Canadian Mental Health Association Members Club – ongoing weekly drop-in open studio for adults experiencing mental health concerns (outreach)

 - Paper Crane Community Arts/Ranch Ehrlo – individual and ongoing group sessions for high-risk youth and youth with disabilities (outreach)

-- Raising Hope (Street Workers Advocacy Project) – ongoing weekly group for mothers (outreach)
+- Raising Hope (Streetworkers Advocacy Project) – ongoing weekly group for mothers with addictions

-- River Bend Memory Care – eight-week group session for residents (outreach)
+- River Bend Memory Care – eight-week group for residents with dementia

 - SARBI – two-session art therapy workshop (outreach)